Charlie Wurz: 2022

-At the beginning of 2022, the Austrian competed in the F4 UAE Championship on a full-time basis in preparation for his European season.
-During the campaign, Wurz took a pair of victories, as well as eight further podiums, which enabled him to take the title in the final round.
+At the beginning of 2022, Wurz competed in the F4 UAE Championship on a full-time basis in preparation for his European season.
+During the campaign, Wurz took a podium during the first round in Yas Marina, before following it up with a double podium for the first Dubai round.
+He proceeded to take a win each during the next two rounds in Dubai, moving him to the championship lead.
+A further second place podium in the final round allowed Wurz to clinch the title with a race to spare, having secured two wins, eight podiums throughout the season.

 For his main season, Wurz would remain with Prema for the entirety of the Italian F4 Championship, as well as taking part in the first half of the ADAC F4 series.
 In the latter, a third place at Spa-Francorchamps and a further pair of podiums at Zandvoort meant that the Austrian driver placed seventh in the standings, although his campaign in the former would bear more fruit.
 After a pair of points finishes at Imola, Wurz would take his first podium at Misano, having fought for victory with teammate Andrea Kimi Antonelli.
 More points came at Spa, before the Austrian tasted champagne at Vallelunga, scoring a pair of third places.
 At the penultimate round in Monza, Wurz would take pole for Race 1, which he managed to convert into his first victory in the series, whilst also scoring a podium in Race 2 during a weekend that the Austrian described as having been "fantastic".
 One more podium came during the season finale at Mugello, with Wurz finishing the season fourth in the standings.

+Wurz also made a cameo appearance in Spanish F4 at Campos Racing in Jerez, substituting in for an injured Jesse Carrasquedo Jr..
+He took a third-placed podium in just his first race, with the Austrian finishing seventh and sixth in the other two races.
+He also competed in the FIA Motorsport Games Formula 4 Cup for Team Austria, where he finished the main race in 11th place.

 Formula Regional

+Formula Regional Oceania Championship

 At the start of 2023, Wurz took part in the Formula Regional Oceania Championship in New Zealand, driving for M2 Competition.
 He started the season in a strong manner, taking the championship lead during the first round with a pair of second-placed finishes in the main races.
 At the next event in Teretonga, the Austrian would extend his advantage at the top of the standings, winning races 1 and 3.
 After a lull at Manfeild, where Wurz finished no higher than fifth, he returned to the top step of the podium in the reverse grid race at Hampton Downs.
 As championship adversary Callum Hedge suffered from mechanical difficulties during the race, Wurz once again moved to the top of the standings.
 He won the feature race at Taupo while Hedge finished fourth, securing the series championship.

-Wurz confirmed in January that he would be competing in the Formula Regional European Championship during the 2023 season.